 It had been a week after the account with the foretold whisper.
-Kerxis had become frantic about his brother not visiting the doctor, the psych, for his weekly session in overcoming a possible root of trauma.
+Kerxis had become frantic about his brother not visiting his psychiatrist for his weekly session in overcoming a possible root of trauma.

 Castellone, being the impetuous little brother, grimaced at him for all the reminder.
 He'd head straight for his room after arriving home from school.
 There was no reason to be doing that nor should Kerxis waste the effort and money to have him in a better mental condition.
-He wasn't really deranged or anything.
+He hasn't really lost his mind.
+Not yet anyway.

 "I'm not in any fucking trauma, Kerxy.
 I'm perfectly fine.
 I don't need the psych telling me stuff I already know."
 He told his brother.
 A subtle anger fumed out of him.

 Being the only family he had left, Kerxis was only concerned for his younger brother's wellbeing.
 He knew he wasn't at home all the time because he had to work to keep Castellone fed and had to pay off his tuitions at school.

 It wasn't like they're poor, but Kerxis wanted his brother to have a livable future.
-He thought about how Castellone didn't have to worry about the bills while he was still his parent-guardian.
+He thought about how Castellone didn't have to worry about the bills while he was still his acting parent-guardian.
 He knew Castellone was going to college soon, and he wanted to secure a good future for him.

 They've lost their parents years ago after a car accident.
-It killed them both on sudden impact, igniting all the evidence to flames, reducing them to nothing but the remembrance of their ashes.
+It killed them on sudden impact, igniting all the evidence to flames, reducing them to nothing but the remembrance of their ashes.
 Castellone was barely ten that time, and Kerxis just took his first step into university too.
 He had to take up part-time jobs while struggling with academics.